bluecatlabs/gateway-workflows/Community/service_point_watcher/README.md

 Information on each column are the following.
 ![screenshot](img/sp_watcher5.jpg)

+- Watch
+Toggle on / off which Service Points to monitor.
+Toggled off Service Points will not be monitored.
+Check / Uncheck the box to do so.
+Click *"SAVE"* to save settings.

 - Name
 The name of the service point.
 It is typically a unique name followed by the first eight digits of the Service Point ID.